100% Online - This SUNY Canton degree can be earned entirely online.

 Homeland Security - B. Tech

-The Homeland Security program prepares students for positions in public and private sectors to be able to plan for and defend against terrorism.
+The Homeland Security program prepares students for positions in public and private sectors to be able to prepare, respond and defend against hazards that include natural disasters and terrorism.

 The program is an extension of the highly successful Criminal Justice associate degree, as well as the Criminal Investigation and Law Enforcement Leadership four-year degrees offered at the College.

-Options for employment include availabilities in both frontline operations and behind the scenes planning.
+Options for employment include availability in both frontline operations and behind the scenes planning.

 Convenient Courses in the Classroom or Online

 Besides taking courses in the classroom, student have the option to take classes online at their convenience from anywhere on the globe.
 The Homeland Security program offers both traditional face-to-face and online courses throughout the Spring and Fall semesters, in addition to online Winter and Summer sessions.

 The U.S. Department of Labor, Bureau of Labor Statistics indicates that for position for Law Enforcement are expected to be favorable.
 Employment of police and detectives is expected to grow 10 percent through 2018.
 The agency reports all related fields under the law enforcement category.